 gprofng

 The gprofng application profiling tool is an open source project that is part of the GNU binutils tool set (https://sourceware.org/binutils).
-It supports profiling of a C, C++, Java, or Fortran application and fully supports multi-threaded applications using OpenMP, Pthreads, or Java Threads.
+It supports profiling of a C, C++, Java, or Fortran application and fully supports multithreaded applications using OpenMP, Pthreads, or Java Threads.
 On the hardware side, processors from Intel, AMD, and Arm are supported.

 There is no need to recompile the code.
 With gprofng, one can profile the same executable that is used in the production runs.
+A brief introduction to gprofng can be found in this blog: gprofng: The Next Generation GNU Profiling Tool.

 Code Parallelization Assistant (Reveal) – C, C++, Fortran